A short story—two characters who knew each other a long time ago meet unexpectedly.

 ‘Just local.
 What are you doing?’

 ‘Ha ha, “Dear Reader I married him”?’
-Esme snickers, again raising her eyebrow as she sips her skinny latte.
+Esme snickers, her eyebrow arches again as she sips her skinny latte.

 ‘I always liked John.’
 Esme pats at her hair.